 - Type: String - Description: This variable is used for both plane wave set and localized orbitals set.
-It indicates the type of starting density. - atomic: the density is starting from the summation of the atomic density of single atoms. - file: the density will be read in from a binary file charge-density.dat first.
-If it does not exist, the charge density will be read in from cube files.
+It indicates the type of starting density. - atomic: the density is starting from the summation of the atomic density of single atoms. - file: the density will be read in from a file.
 Besides, when you do nspin=1 calculation, you only need the density file SPIN1\CHG.cube.
 However, if you do nspin=2 calculation, you also need the density file SPIN2\CHG.cube.
-The density file should be output with these names if you set out chg = 1 in INPUT file. - Default: atomic init\vel nelec nelec\delta
+The density file should be output with these names if you set out\chg = 1 in INPUT file. - Default: atomic init\vel nelec nupdown

 - Type: Boolean

 - Description:

-- True: read the atom velocity (atomic unit: 1 a.u. = 21.877 Angstrom/fs) from the atom file (STRU) and determine the initial temperature md\tfirst.
+- True: read the atom velocity (atomic unit : 1 a.u. = 21.877 Angstrom/fs) from the atom file (STRU) and determine the initial temperature md\tfirst.
 If md\tfirst is unset or less than zero, init\vel is autoset to be true.

 - False: assign value to atom velocity using Gaussian distributed random numbers.

 - Default: False

 - Type: Real

 - Description:

 - 0.0: the total number of electrons will be calculated by the sum of valence electrons (i.e. assuming neutral system).

-- ->0.
+- > 0.
 0: this denotes the total number of electrons in the system.
 Must be less than 2\nbands.

 - Default: 0.0